BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </blockquote>

 <p>
-    Also, some people think it's meaningful that the struggle happened through the night: struggling through psychological darkness.
+    Also, some people think it's meaningful that the struggle happened through the night: a struggle through psychological darkness, so to speak.
     In summary, the idea is that we wrestle with theodicy: why do bad things happen to good people?
 </p>